dengage-tech/dengage-cordova-sdk/README.md

 </receiver>
 ```

-The SDK fires an event callback which is called onActionClick in your receiver class when an action button is clicked.
+The SDK fires an event Callback which is called onActionClick in your receiver class when an action button is clicked.
 So you can catch the button.

 ```java